-Northern Pass Transmission LLC wants to build one of the largest electric transmission projects in New Hampshire’s history – a 192-mile line to deliver into New England 1,090 megawatts of electricity from Hydro-Québec’s hydro-power facilities.
-The proposed project will profoundly affect our landscape and our communities – putting local, clean renewables at risk.
+Eversource wanted to build one of the largest electric transmission projects in New Hampshire’s history – a 192-mile line to deliver into New England 1,090 megawatts of electricity from Hydro-Québec’s hydropower facilities in Canada.
+The proposed project would have profoundly affected our landscapes and local communities.

 CLF in Action

-CLF is working to ensure that clean energy projects across New England do the most good and least harm for our climate and our communities – including emitting the lowest greenhouse gas emissions possible.
-Our goal is for new projects to boost our region’s clean energy economy while minimizing their impact on communities and the environment.
+CLF works to ensure that clean energy projects across New England do the most good and least harm for our climate and our communities.